WhyAre/tp/docs/UserGuide.md

 ### Deleting a student to a tutorial: `tutorial delete-student`

-Deletes a student from a tutorial slot
+Deletes a student from a tutorial slot.

 Format: `tutorial delete-student TUTORIAL_NAME s/STUDENT_INDEX...`